 Any kind of form correction will add friction during mobile checkout.
 If a customer needs to correct billing, shipping, or product information once they reach the end of the checkout you should make it as easy as possible to correct info.

 Rather than making them backtrack using progress bar breadcrumbs through multiple steps, give them the ability to update everything from the final checkout page.
-This design example from Yummygum shows how product data and contact information can be easily edited without changing screens.
+This mobile shopping cart design example from Yummygum shows how product data and contact information can be easily edited without changing screens.

 Payment security is a leading cause of abandonment.
 Customers want to know they’re making a safe purchase from a reputable merchant who will protect their personal information.